-2. Difference between Holy festivals, Religious festivals and Vowed religious observances observances.
+2. Difference between Holy festivals, Religious festivals and Vowed religious observances : This demarcation is not well defined as some Holy festivals are also celebrated as Religious festivals and Vowed religious observances.
 For example Shrīrām Navamī when celebrated individually is a Holy festival, when celebrated socially is a Religious festival and when celebrated individually with a specific sankalpa (Resolve), it becomes a Vowed observance.